War of the Roses (video game): Gameplay

 The objective of Conquest is to conquer checkpoints in order.
 Each team starts at their home spawn points and moves towards the enemy spawn points.
 Conquering a checkpoint unlocks the next in the sequence.
 Checkpoints are conquered by standing close to the flag; the more team members are in place, the faster the point is captured.
 Coloured letters indicate the status of each checkpoint.

 A "pitched battle" is a single life mode in which the winning team has the last man standing.
 After a server-set time, the battle area shrinks, forcing the remaining players into combat.
 The Assault game mode has Lancastrians attempting to take over defensive positions held by the Yorkists.
 Each map has a series of checkpoints to be taken within a limited time.
 If the checkpoint is taken the attackers get an increase in time to take the next checkpoint.
 The game ends when the Lancastrians take the final checkpoint or the Yorkists hold out for the allotted time.

 There is also a coat of arms maker that allows substantial customization.
 The arms are shown on shields and armour and allow players to recognize each other in battle.

 On 6 February 2013, a free to play version of War of the Roses was released on the Steam digital distribution platform.
 This trial version includes access to most online servers, enabling trial players to play alongside existing players, whether paid or trial, but private servers may opt out of allowing trial players to join.
 The trial version limits players by disallowing any unlocks, giving access only to the game's base classes and weapons.
 Trial players are limited to only two of the game modes, TDM and Conquest, and gain experience and gold at 80% of the full rate, which increases to normal rate if the full game is purchased using the same account.
 Trial Players also do not have access to the Battleground trainer, so there is no tutorial for Trial players.

-Competitive Play
+Competitive play

-War of the Roses has a competitive scene with both duel based and clan match based competitions.
+War of the Roses had a competitive scene with both duel based and clan match based competitions.

 The first War of the Roses tournament was held while the game was still in alpha at DreamHack Summer 2012 in Elmia, Jönköping, Sweden.
 The final was held on the DreamArena Extreme stage on 17 June 2013 and shown on DreamHack TV.
 The winning team shared a prize purse of US$5000 and headsets from Plantronics.

 War of the Roses was added as an unofficial event at the Roses Tournament for 2013.
 The match between the two universities was streamed by Paradox Interactive with live commentary from John Rickne, Community Producer at Paradox, and Matt Hoving, Streaming Producer at Paradox.

 A community run competition, The Eurocup was run during spring 2013 with a unique in-game helmet provided as prize for the winning team.